zounp/Ryzen5KeepAlive/README.md

 This program loads the computer for 2 seconds if the value of loadhigh is below 5.

 Experiences:
-Freezes might be prevented with these settings:
+A freeze occurred with these settings:

-  triggerload=3
+  triggerload=5

   loadtimecpu=1